xstephaniex/Backend_Projects/mysql_fireshipio/README.md

 # MySQL---Practice

 > Practicing basic MySQL (open-source database) concepts, commands and syntax based on Fireship YouTube tutorial.
-> This tutorial recreates the Airbnb application basic datasbase structure :grinning:.
+> This tutorial recreates the Airbnb application basic database structure :grinning:.

 ## Prerequisites

-Requires mysql (version 8 or later).
+It requires MySQL (version 8 or later).
 [MySQL](https://dev.mysql.com/downloads/) is really easy to install.
 To make sure you have it available on your machine, try running the following command: